RadoZ-dev/q-symfony-client/README.md

 # q-symfony-client
-Client for connection on Q Symfony Skeleton API (QSS)
+Client for connecting to Q Symfony Skeleton API (QSS)